challenai/algorithm/LOG.md

 - 172 ok/0 dont do it again
 - 173 ok/0 interesting
 - 174 ok/0 wow, need dp memorize solution, I use simple native dfs solution
-- 179 failed/1 I have the whole idea, but I can make the specific rule to sort the strings in nums
+- 179 failed/ok/1 I have the whole idea, but I can make the specific rule to sort the strings in nums,  finally I used a direct comparision...
 - 187 ok/0 dont do it again
 - 188 ok/0 no debug lol
 - 189 ok/0 no debug